CCornez/Todoapp/readme.md

 You can see the project [here](http://www.fe-cc-todo.surge.sh).

-> I am currently working on Google Chrome
+> I am currently working in Google Chrome